BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 Who can have a vasectomy?

-Vasectomy should only be considered if you are certain that you never want children at any time in the future, even if your circumstances change.
-If you are under 30 and have not yet had children, there may be a higher chance that in future, you will regret having a vasectomy.
+Vasectomy is a safe and effective, permanent method of contraception.
+It should only be considered if you are sure that you never want children at any time in the future, even if your circumstances change.
+If you are aged under 30 and have not yet had children, there is a higher chance that in future, you will regret having a vasectomy.
+Vasectomy reversal is not routinely available on the NHS.

 Sometimes consultation and medical assessment before BPAS vasectomy treatment is done by the NHS.
-If you are paying for your treatment yourself then this is done by BPAS.
-Consultation lasts about an hour.
+If you are paying for your treatment yourself, your consultation will be done by BPAS and will last about an hour.
 You will discuss your reasons for vasectomy, and what the alternatives are.
 You will be asked to complete a short medical questionnaire and will have a medical assessment.

 A healthcare professional will ask you about your medical history.
 It's important to answer these questions as accurately as possible.